elenamagay/README_generator/example/README.md

 ***

 ## Usage
-This project is used for developer who want quickly and easily create a README.md file by using a command-line application to generate one.
+This project is used for developers who want quickly and easily create a README file by using a command-line application to generate one.
 This will allow the project creator to devote more time to work on the project.

 ***